jozefg/blog/about.markdown

 My name is Danny Gratzer, I am a high school student in the US.

 ## Programming
 I like functional programming and types.
-Specifically, I write lots of compilers and type checkers in Haskell, Coq and Agda.
+I write lots of compilers and type checkers in Haskell, SML, Coq, and Agda.

-Lisps are also fun so I also have heaps of Scheme code lying around.

 ## Juggling
 I've been juggling since 3rd grade.
 Nowadays I am a member of the